sara-nl/spicercourse/demo-spider-roles.md

 #### 3.2 Miniconda installation

 We will use Miniconda; it is a package manager.
 We shall first install miniconda2 and then proceed to the installation of individual tools.
-Below are two set of instructions - one for Sotfware manager and one for regular user.
+The specific instructions for Data manager or regular users are marked accordingly, the generic instructions should be followed by everyone.

 :woman: As Software manager